htcf/docs/docs/software/jupyter/index.md

 # ------ SLURM Parameters ------

-# rstudio-server is interactive.
+# jupyterlab is interactive.
 Use the interactive partition
 # Add cpu or memory slurm parameters as needed

 #SBATCH -p interactive
+#SBATCH --cpus-on-node=1
+#SBATCH --mem=1G

 # ------ Make sure it's run as a job ------